DarynHolmes/full-stack/readme.md

 # Full-Stack App Challenge

 This prototype is aimed at employees, enabling them to add and view properties.

-Clicking on a property in the sidebar shows the details of a property, and clicking on the '+' near the bottom right allows a user to add a new property.
+It allows users to view and add properties.

 ## Project Structure

-There are two projects within this repo namely client and server.
-You need to use ``npm install` from the root level of each of these project folders.
+There are two projects within this repository, client and server.
+You need to use ``npm install` within each of these project folders.

 ### Server